 We get a final glimpse of Diana trying to get through a rotating door with her shield and sword, then snarky comments about the sword not going with her outfit.
 It’s a cute bit, but is desperately designed to show that there are lighthearted moments in the film.
 Personally, I hope that the movie’s humor doesn’t just consist of jokes about how Diana isn’t “girly.”

-Is there a chance that the movie will still be horrible.
+Based on DC’s previous movies, there is a good chance that the movie will still be horrible.
 I know that in my heart of hearts, but this trailer hit it out of the park.
-It may have just been expert editing, but I hope that this is a reflection of the final product.
+It may have just been expert editing, but maybe this is a good reflection of the final product.
+Dare I say it?
+I finally have some hope!